Our students have contributed more than 120,211 hours of unpaid, law-related public service since 2000.

 Mission & History

 The primary mission of the Roger Williams University School of Law Archives is to document the history of the School of Law by collecting records and papers of enduring value.
 The records and papers pertain to and are generated by faculty, staff, students, and alumni.
 Records and papers collected document the activities, events, programs, and publications of the various administrative departments of the law school.
-These departments are: Office of the Dean, Office of Admissions; Office of Alumni, Programs & Events; Academic Support/Dean of Students; Career Services; Feinstein Institute; Law Library; Marine Affairs Institute; and Office of Student Finance and Records.
-Records and papers collected of other entities within the law school include: Law Alumni Association; Law Review; Moot Court; Portuguese-American Comparative Law Center; Student Bar Association and, other student organizations.
+Some of these departments by their current designations are: Office of the Dean, Office of Admissions; Office of Alumni Relations; Office of Programs & Events; Academic Success Program; Office of Career Development; Feinstein Center for Pro Bono & Experiential Education; Law Library; Marine Affairs Institute; and Office of Student Finance and Records.
+Records and papers collected of other entities within the law school include: Law Alumni Association; Law Review; Moot Court; Student Bar Association and, other student organizations.

 Excluded from these materials are financial records, student records, personnel records, and other records of a confidential nature.
 Also excluded are materials pertaining to and generated by the Roger Williams University.